 - Is it live or asynchronous?

 - Is the learner experienced or new to the topic/industry?

 What Does Effective EHS Training Look Like?

 The most effective EHS trainings include engaging content that is customized specifically for your organization and employees, taking into consideration site logistics, operational challenges, and industry-based hazards.
 These customized trainings include site-specific photos, simulated walk-through procedures, and content that addresses pain points unique to your organization.
-Triumvirate Environmental’s EHS Learning Lab can design training content that effectively and dynamically addresses frustrations within your EHS department while still ensuring that you meet your regulatory compliance deadlines.
+Triumvirate Environmental’s custom on-demand training offerings can design training content that effectively and dynamically addresses frustrations within your EHS department while still ensuring that you meet your regulatory compliance deadlines.
 Our training and development team will utilize expertise in EHS as well as Adult Learning Theory to develop eLearning content such as video animations, interactive drag and drops, quizzes, simulations, and read and understand portions with specific check points to ensure your employees retain what they learn in EHS trainings and perform their best on the job.